 Sleep mode.
-A power-saving feature in which the projection lamp is turned off when the projector has not been used for 30 minutes.
+A power-saving feature in which the projection lamp is turned off when a video signal has not been applied for 30 minutes.
 In sleep mode, only a minimum amount of the projector's circuitry remains on.

 SVGA.
 Super Video Graphics Array.
-SVGA provides higher resolution than VGA.
+SVGA provides higher resolution than VGA (800×600).

 SXGA.
 Super Extended Graphics Array.
-SXGA provides higher resolution than XGA.
+SXGA provides higher resolution than XGA (1280×1024).